telerik/kendo-ui-builder/docs/data-providers/progress.md

 The Progress Data service is based on the [`progress.data.JSDO class`](https://documentation.progress.com/output/pdo/index.html#page/pdo/progress.data.jsdo-class.html).

 The JSDO class is a connector to the mobile services that are provided by Progress and which produce metadata.
 The catalog file is an extended version and describes the data in a custom format.
-The catalog file that is necessary for adding the Progress Data provider describes what the service will return and what its limitations are.
+The catalog file that is necessary for adding the Progress Data provider describes what the service will return and how its endpoints are configured.

 ## Setting Progress Data Providers

 1. On the Dashboard, click the card (or list item) of the application to open the **App Design** page.
 1. On the **App Design** page, click **Add Data Provider**.
 As a result, the **Add Data Provider** dialog box appears.
-1. Select among the **OData**, **Generic REST**, and **Progress Data** data providers.
+1. Select the **Progress Data** data provider.
 1. In **Name**, provide the name of the data provider.
 1. In **Service URI**, enter the root URI of the data provider (the Service URI).
 1. (Optional) Test whether the URI is working by clicking **Test Connection**.